Java Full Stack Developer Roadmap 2025

 2. Networking Capabilities

-Java has built-in libraries to establish and manage network connections, which allows you to build distributed systems more effectively.
-Java's java.net package provides classes to work with different protocols like HTTP and FTP, and it is possible to implement clients and servers to communicate using Java's networking APIs as well.
+Java has built-in libraries to establish and manage network connections for building distributed systems.
+The java.net package provides classes to work with protocols like HTTP and FTP, enabling client-server communication.

 3. Collections Framework

-The Collections framework is a group of classes and interfaces that implement typical data structures, such as lists, sets, and maps, along with methods that provide an efficient means to manipulate data and store `data` when needed.
+The Collections framework is a group of classes and interfaces that implement typical data structures such as lists, sets, and maps, with methods for efficient data manipulation and storage.

 Advanced Java Features